 De-identification refers to the actions that result in inability to identify a specific data subject without the use of additional information.
-The main purpose of de-identification is to ensure a confidentiality of personal data.
+The main purpose of de-identification is to ensure that personal data is kept confidential.

-Regulatory and methodological documentation addressing the issue of removing the connection between personal data and data subject use three common terms to define this process:
+Normative and methodological regulations that address the issue of removing the connection between personal data and data subject use three common terms to define this process: